Professor of Law

 Areas of supervision: Criminal law and procedure

 Professor Coughlan's research interests include criminal law and procedure, law and technology/privacy – particularly as it intersects with criminal law issues – and interdisciplinary work on treatment of the elderly/adult protection.
-Professor Coughlan has published 20 books and roughly 100 articles and book chapters.
+He is actively involved in efforts to have the federal government update the Criminal Code.
+Professor Coughlan has published 25 books and roughly 100 articles and book chapters.
 He is co-editor of and writes regular case annotations for the Criminal Reports and is a co-author of the National Judicial Institute Criminal Law Essentials eletter.
 He is also co-editor of the IT.Can Newsletter on Canadian information technology law developments.

 Selected awards & honours